Skip to main content

 Spawning

 Spawning an account requires a Spawn transaction, which has an associated fee.
-A stub account with a sufficient balance can spawn itself via a SelfSpawn operation; otherwise, another account can pay for the Spawn operation.
+A stub account with a sufficient balance can spawn itself via a SelfSpawn operation.
+Otherwise, another account can pay for the Spawn operation.
 A SelfSpawn operation (which is a wrapper over the Spawn operation) looks like:

 args := WalletTemplate.SpawnArguments{key}